LiangDengPKU/SRE/README.md

 ---

 ## Dataset
 The original dataset is not publicly available.
-However, the method is implementable for pathology Whole Slide Images (WSIs), including but not limited to osteosarcoma, lymph node metastases, and lung cancer.
+However, the method is implementable for pathology Whole Slide Images (WSIs), including but not limited to osteosarcoma, lymph node metastases, and liver tumor.
 *   Whole Slide Images are provided in `.svs` format.
 *   These WSIs are sliced into smaller patches in `.jpg` format for model training and inference.